Focus Your Best Parenting Efforts on Prayer

 BOB HOSTETLER is the author of 27 books, including American Idols: The Worship of the American Dream (Broadman & Holman).
 He and his wife Robin helped cofound Cobblestone Community Church in Oxford, OH, where he serves in a teaching pastor role.

 This prayer guide is from Prayer Connect magazine.
-For information or to subscribe go to prayerconnect.net.
+To subscribe so you can read more articles like this on a regular basis, go to https://prayerleader.com/membership.